PQCMayo/MAYO-sage/README.md

 This code is part of a NIST submission for the PQC signatures call.
 ```

-This is the sage implementation of our MAYO scheme.
+This is the sage implementation of the round-2 version fo the MAYO scheme.
 Learn about it on our [website](https://pqmayo.org/).

 *Warning*: This code is a research prototype.
 Do not use it in production.